drycc/workflow/src/applications/ssl-certificates.md

 Certificates are not automagically connected up to domains, instead you will have to attach a certificate to a domain

-    $ deis certs:attach example-com example.com
+    $ drycc certs:attach example-com example.com

 Each certificate can be connected to many domains.
 There is no need to upload duplicates.

 To remove an association

-    $ deis certs:detach example-com example.com
+    $ drycc certs:detach example-com example.com

 ## Endpoint overview

-You can verify the details of your domain's SSL configuration with `deis certs`.
+You can verify the details of your domain's SSL configuration with `drycc certs`.

-    $ deis certs
+    $ drycc certs

          Name     |    Common Name    | SubjectAltName    |         Expires         |   Fingerprint   |   Domains    |   Updated   |   Created
     +-------------+-------------------+-------------------+-------------------------+-----------------+--------------+-------------+-------------+